PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/02_SR_Enable.md

 - **CORE1_OSLO**:  `prefix-sid index 21`
 -  **CORE2_BGO**:  `prefix-sid index 22`

-Enable SR-MPLS globally on all **core** devices and configure the prefix-SID on the loopback interface:
+Enable SR-MPLS globally on all **core** network devices, and configure the prefix-SID on the loopback interface:

 ```bash
 segment-routing